Last Updated on November 12th, 2019

-Probiotics are friendly bacteria8, like those found in yogurt.
-Building up the number of friendly bacteria in your lower digestive tract trains your immune system to respond to “infection” with a minimum of irritation, and the trained immune cells later circulate to your skin.
+Probiotics are friendly bacteria, like those found in yogurt.
+Building up the number of friendly bacteria in your lower digestive tract trains your immune system to respond to “infection” with a minimum risk of irritation, and the trained immune cells later circulate to your skin.
 If you take probiotic supplements, your skin won’t get as red when pimples break out.
 Capsules are preferable to eating yogurt because more bacteria survive passage through the stomach.

 If you have gold, brown, or black skin tones, you may be resistant to sunburn, except when you are using acne products.
 As little as SPF 15 sun screen may prevent permanent pigmentation in your skin left behind when blemishes heal.